amasloub/rxOS/docs/source/how_it_works/remote_support.rst

 The remote access configuration file is named REMOTE (all-caps).
 The file contains configuration parameters in ``NAME='value'`` format, exactly one parameter per line.
 The following table contains all the possible parameters and their purpose.
-Parameters marked with a star (``*`` are required).
+All parameters are optional, and a blank REMOTE file is still a valid remote file.

 ==========  ======================  ===========================================
 Parameter   Example                 Meaning
 ==========  ======================  ===========================================
-PORT*       9978                    This value should be a port number issued
+PORT        9978                    This value should be a port number issued
                                     by Outernet staff.
+If omitted, a port between 20000 and 30000 will be randomly selected.
 ----------  ----------------------  -------------------------------------------
 HOST        support.outernet.is     Domain name of the support server as
                                     specified by the Outernet staff.
+If
+                                    omitted, hub.outernet.is is used.
 ----------  ----------------------  -------------------------------------------
 NAME        john-lantern            Name of the receiver.
 This helps the
                                     support staff identify the receiver.
+If
+                                    omitted, the default name 'rxos' is used.
 ----------  ----------------------  -------------------------------------------
 SSID        mywifi                  SSID (access point name) of the access
                                     point which should be used to connect to